 3. She applied for two or three tourist visas, and they were all refused…….

 This is not uncommon.
 Tourist or Visitor visas are for tourism, or visiting family members or friend, and that’s all.
-They should not be there for other purposes.
 But so many think of them as the simple-and-cheap visa to apply for, therefore an easier option.

 And for those prospective visitors from the wealthier nations it’s almost a formality.
 If you come from Japan or UK for example, you can apply online and you’ll probably get it.